 As mentioned above, Pedro de Valdivia and many other Spanish hidalgos fell into poverty in the Renaissance times and later, so they came to America in search of riches, lands, servants, and specially honor and a name for themselves.
 The results were... well, varied: some did become famous and powerful, others died in either poverty or the war, etc.

 The small town Bethlehem during Antiquity.
 It was known for farmers and shepherds who were descendants of King David.

 The von Trapp family — yes, The Sound of Music guys.
 It wasn't in the movie, but it's described in Maria von Trapp's book.
 Financial difficulties after the "Anschluss" (Annexation of Austria) caused a lot of bank failures — including theirs — and all of Captain von Trapp's savings were wiped out overnight.

 One of the last members of the Timurid dynasty which ruled Central Asia and India (as the Mughals) is a tea vender in Calcutta.

 Angelo Roncalli's family were sharecroppers, but they descended from a very secondary branch of an Italian noble clan.
-Angelo himself would go the Rags to Riches (sorta) way and become Pope Blessed John XXIII.
+Angelo himself would go the Rags to Riches (sorta) way and become Pope St. John XXIII.